Jimmy Carter,* in a recent article, referred to his father as “daddy.” I wonder – Do adult Southerners call their mothers “mommy”?

 The narcissist wakes up in the morning and he doesn’t feel good.
 There is no automatic sense of glory, there is no basic happiness.
 His bedrock is not made of bright material.
 A troubled feeling – which he will either not notice or will misinterpret – sparks his self-medications.
 Thought (“I am perfect”) may precede and trigger a chemical sensation-emotion which is interpreted as superiority or powerful expansiveness, or the sensation may come first – triggered directly by the negative fog at waking, or one later in the day – and bring some warm reminiscence of being admired recently or winning at something.
 These are chemical and ideational reactions not to the outer world: They are reactions to the deep self, the historical self that is a dark and unmade child.
 To escape, the brain and all systems have created an internality that is a perfumed bath, and that colors, uses, bends reality, makes it his name.
 That is to say, it ignores reality.

-What can we do if this is what has found its way into the White House?
+This is what has wheedled its way into the White House.

 Sunday, July 30, 2017